Vive, viva, and vivat: Overview

 Compare ¡Viva el rey! with ¡Vivan los reyes!

 A frame from the trailer for Viva Zapata!

 The Mexican slogan "¡Viva Zapata!" was used to title the 1952 English-language biographical drama film Viva Zapata! by Elia Kazan, about Emiliano Zapata.
 It later inspired the title of 2005 Italian-language documentary film Viva Zapatero! by Sabina Guzzanti, referring to José Luis Rodríguez Zapatero.

+A door frame in Mazzo di Valtellina, commemorating the conscripts of 1930.

-In Italy, the nationalist phrase "Viva Vittorio Emanuele Re d'Italia!" ("Long live Victor Emmanuel King of Italy") was hidden from Austrian enemies by its acronym Viva VERDI! so to make it pass for a praise of the music of Giuseppe Verdi.
+In Italy, the nationalist phrase Viva Vittorio Emanuele Re d'Italia! ("Long live Victor Emmanuel King of Italy") was hidden from Austrian enemies by its acronym Viva VERDI! so to make it pass for a praise of the music of Giuseppe Verdi.

-In Italian graffiti, viva is often abbreviated as W, a letter otherwise foreign to Italian.
+In Italian graffiti, vivais often abbreviated as W, a letter otherwise foreign to Italian.

+It may be written as a monogram of two interlaced V.

 The opposite concept abbasso ("Down with") is abbreviated with an inverted W.